Leslie speaker: History

 Leslie worked as a radio service engineer at Barker Brothers Department Store in Los Angeles, which sold and repaired Hammond organs.
 He bought one in 1937, hoping it would be a suitable substitute for a pipe organ.
 He was disappointed, however, with the sound in his home compared to the large showroom where he originally heard it.
 Consequently, he attempted to design a speaker to overcome this.
-He initially tried making a cabinet similar to Hammond's, but soon concluded that pipe organs produced a spacially varied sound because of the different location of each pipe.
+He initially tried making a cabinet similar to Hammond's, but soon concluded that pipe organs produced a spatially varied sound because of the different location of each pipe.
 He set out to emulate this by making a moving speaker.
 He tried various combinations of speakers and speeds, and discovered that a single one running at what's now known as the "tremolo" speed worked best.
 After further experimentation, he decided that splitting the signal into a rotating drum and horn helped accentuate bass and treble frequencies.

 By 1940, Leslie decided his prototype was ready to market, and went to the Hammond Organ Company to demonstrate it.
 Laurens Hammond, however, was not impressed with Leslie's attempt to better his own organ design, and declined to market it.
 The company even changed the speaker interface on their organs to make them "Leslie-proof," though Leslie quickly worked around this.
 Leslie began manufacturing the speaker in 1941—initially under a variety of names, including Vibratone, Brittain Speakers, Hollywood Speakers, and Crawford Speakers.
 He returned to the name "Leslie Vibratone" in 1947.
 To counteract Hammond's slogan "Music's Most Glorious Voice," Leslie added a similar slogan, "Pipe Voice of the Electric Organ" to the plates.
 He eventually owned nearly 50 patents on the speaker.

 Leslie manufactured the speaker to work with other organs besides Hammond, including Wurlitzer, Conn, Thomas and Baldwin.
 He never particularly liked Hammond organs, once remarking "I hate those damn things."

-In 1965, Leslie sold the company to CBS, which had also acquired the Fender guitar company.
+In 1965, Leslie sold his Electro Music company to CBS, which had also acquired the Fender guitar company.
 In 1980, the Hammond Corporation finally bought Electro Music and the Leslie name from CBS.
 After Hammond went out of business in 1986, a former engineer re-established Electro Music, licensing the name from Noel Crabbe, who had acquired the rights to Hammond.
 It was subsequently sold to Suzuki in 1992, who continue to manufacture the speaker.